Ishan-sa/my-weather-app/README.md

 # Introduction

-A simple weather application build using openweathermap API.
+A simple weather application built using openweathermap API.

 # Installation